KDE/documentation-develop-kde-org/content/develop.md

   <div class="row justify-content-center">
     <div class="col-12 col-md-10 col-lg-8">
       <h2>KDE e.V.
 Trusted IT Consulting Firms</h2>
-      <p>In KDE we take pride in being a free software community and having an open, free and fair development process.</p>
+      <p>In KDE we take pride in being a Free Software community and having an open, free and fair development process.</p>
       <p>
-        However, we also understand that sometimes companies and institutions main priority is not learning the processes of our community and they just want issue solved or a feature implemented.
+        However, we also understand that sometimes companies' and institutions' main priorities do not include learning the processes of our community and they just want issues solved or features implemented.
       </p>
       <p>
-        For this reason, we are offering here a list of consultants that have expertise in dealing with the KDE Community and we know will help get your project landed in KDE as best as possible.
+        For this reason, we provide a list of professional consultants that have a profound knowledge of KDE technologies and who will help you make your project reach its goals.
       </p>
       <p class="text-center mt-5"><a class="learn-more" href="https://ev.kde.org/consultants/">See the list of consultants</a></p>
     </div>